GrillingUXO/GrillingUXO/README.md

-- 👋 Hi, I’m @GrillingUXO
+- 👋 Hi, I’m Daniel Guan
+- just feel free to call me Dan(DaMn!)
-- 👀 I’m interested in Music
+- 👀 I’m interested in Music and music related subjects
 - I’m currently using(learning as well) C++ & Python & Java, but my Java is as damn as hell
-- u can call me Dan(DaMn!)

 <!---